USDA-FSA/fsa-design-system/components/footer/index.md

 layout: page
 parent: "Components"
 title: "Footer"
-intro: "The Global Footer Component shall be used across all FSA applications with standard links along with application specific links."
+intro: "The Global Footer Component shall be used across all FPAC applications with standard links along with application specific links."
 jump_menu: true
 ---